INTRODUCTION

 - If found guilty, the person can face:

-Illustration: Suppose person A deliberately makes derogatory remarks about person B in a public setting, fully aware that B might react violently or engage in an unlawful act as a result.
-For instance, if A insults B in a way that is designed to provoke a physical confrontation or incite B to commit a violent crime, A could be punished with up to two years in prison, a fine, or both.
+Suppose person A deliberately makes derogatory remarks about person B in public, knowing B might react violently or unlawfully.
+If A insults B to provoke a confrontation or incite violence, A could face up to two years in prison.
+A may also be punished with a fine or both imprisonment and a fine.

-This provision aims to prevent individuals from using insults or provocative behavior to incite violence or disorder, ensuring that public peace is maintained and reducing the likelihood of escalations into criminal activities.
+This provision prevents individuals from using insults or provocation to incite violence or disorder.
+It ensures public peace and reduces criminal escalations.

 Section 354: Act caused by inducing person to believe that he will be rendered an object of Divine displeasure.

-This provision stipulates that any individual who intentionally causes or attempts to cause another person to perform an act they are not legally obligated to do, or to refrain from performing an act they are legally entitled to do, by inducing or attempting to induce that person to believe that they, or someone they care about, will incur divine displeasure as a consequence of their actions or omissions, shall be subject to legal penalties.
+This provision stipulates that any individual who intentionally causes or attempts to cause another person to perform an act.
+The act must be one they have no legal obligation to perform.
+It also applies if they are forced to refrain from a legally entitled action.
+This happens by inducing or attempting to induce them to believe in divine displeasure.
+The belief must involve them or someone they care about facing divine displeasure for their actions or omissions.
+Such individuals shall be subject to legal penalties.

-The penalties include imprisonment of either description for a term that may extend to one year, or a fine, or both.
-This provision aims to address and penalize coercion that involves the misuse of religious or spiritual threats to influence a person’s legal rights or duties.
+The penalties include imprisonment of either description for a term extending to one year, or a fine, or both.
+This provision aims to penalize coercion using religious or spiritual threats.
+It prevents unlawful influence on legal rights or duties through fear of divine consequences.

 Section 356: DEFAMATION